 When your claim is denied, it doesn’t mean that this is the end of the road.
 Insurance companies often deny work injury claims as a matter of course, even though the claims may still have merit.
-If you feel that your claim is valid even though you received a denial or your benefits were stopped, you should speak with an attorney about appealing the decision and filing suit or an appeal(link to appeals).
+If you feel that your claim is valid even though you received a denial or your benefits were stopped, you should speak with an attorney about appealing the decision and filing suit or an appeal.
 Here are some common reasons why workers’ compensation claims are denied:

 - Failure to give notice.
 When you are injured in a work accident, you are required to give your employer notice of your injuries.
 The notice must happen within a reasonable period of time, or the insurance company can question or even deny your claim.